ElusiveMonni/monni_docs/docs/commands/slash/points/edit.md

 - 2 **Amount**
     The **amount** of Points you would like to add.
 You can also use **negative numbers** (Remove Points).

+- 3 **Mode**
+    The way you want the points to be edited
+	- `add` is the default, and will add the `amount` specified to the current balance
+	- `remove` will remove the `amount` specified from the current balance
+	- `set` will set the current balance to the `amount` specified

+- 4 **Hidden**
+    When set to `true`, will send the confirmation message as an ephemeral message only the command sender can see, while `false`, which is default, will send a confirmation message anyone can see

 ## 🔒 Required permissions

 Administrator permissions required.